 - Prepare a 22x33cm or 9x13inches baking pan with baking spray.

 - Beat with mixer on high speed for 10 minutes.
-It should raise 3 times its size and form soft peaks.
+It should raise three times its size and form soft peaks.

-- Add the flour and incorporate with a spatula with folding gentle movements.
+- Add the flour and incorporate it with a spatula with folding gentle movements.

 - Pour into the prepared baking pan and bake for 25 minutes, rotating the pan halfway through cooking.

-- Refrigerate overnight or at least 2 hours.
+- Refrigerate overnight or for at least 2 hours.

 - Whip the cream on high speed until soft peak forms.
-Add the sugar and continue to beat until hard peak.
+Add the sugar and continue to beat until stiff peaks.
 Use it to decorate and top the cake.

 - Keep refrigerated.